 (1) 1The Parties may submit evidence relevant to the case.
-2In accordance with Rule 129, a Panel may order the submission of or call evidence that it considers necessary for the determination of the truth.
+2In accordance with Rule 132, a Panel may order the submission of or call evidence that it considers necessary for the determination of the truth.

-- (2) A Panel shall assess freely all evidence submitted in order to determine its admissibility and weight. - (3) A Panel shall not apply laws governing evidence, other than in accordance with Article 12 of the Law.
+(2) A Panel shall assess freely all evidence submitted in order to determine its admissibility and weight.